In wintertime, when fresh green beans are impossible to get, how do you prepare canned easy green beans for dinner? Well, here’s THE recipe!

 Green Bean Side Dishes

 The quintessential side dish, green beans are perfect with so many things.
 They’re big hits during holiday meals.
+You must check out my healthy version of the iconic holiday side dish, the green bean casserole!
 And, in the summer when you can find fresh ones, stock up!

 I remember as a little girl, when that green bean harvest would come in, we’d all sit out in lawn chairs in the back yard.
 There’d be a few bushels of green beans.
 Yes, it’s like back breaking work to pick green beans!